‘Constipated’ man claims enraged airline pilot had him arrested for hogging bathroom

 ‘Constipated’ flyer claims enraged United Airlines pilot had him arrested for hogging the bathroom

-Exclusive: An Orthodox Jewish traveler says he was yanked off the toilet with his pants down and subjected to an antisemitic tirade while nearby passengers gawked
+Exclusive: An Orthodox Jewish traveler says he was yanked off the toilet with his trousers down and subjected to an antisemitic tirade while nearby passengers gawked

-Upon landing, Yisroel Liebb, an Orthodox Jew clad in religious garb, was pulled off the United Airlines 737-800 and arrested by U.S. Customs and Border Protection agents who allegedly told him, “You have no rights here,” according to a federal lawsuit obtained by The Independent.
+Upon landing, Yisroel Liebb, an Orthodox Jew clad in religious garb, was pulled off the United Airlines 737-800 and arrested by US Customs and Border Protection (CBP) agents who allegedly told him, “You have no rights here,” according to a federal lawsuit obtained by The Independent.

 Liebb, 20, contends he was subjected to physical injuries, extreme emotional distress, and anxiety, and says in his complaint that he feels “sexually violated and embarrassed after having been publicly exposed in the nude.”